Antonín Vězda

 Antonín (Toni) Vězda (25 November 1920 – 10 November 2008) was a Czech lichenologist.
 After completing a university education that was postponed by World War II, Vězda taught botany at the Czech University of Life Sciences.
 In 1958, he was dismissed from his university position as a result of the restrictions placed on academic freedoms by the communist regime in power.
 He eventually was hired as a lichen researcher by the Czechoslovak Academy of Sciences, who allowed him to work from his apartment, which served also as an office and herbarium.

 Vězda was a productive worker, publishing nearly 400 scientific papers between 1948 and 2008, most solitarily, describing hundreds of new taxa, and building up a herbarium collection of more than 300,000 specimens.
 He was praised for his series of exsiccates – sets of dried herbarium specimens – assembled with both local species as well as samples sent to him from colleagues throughout the world.
-Known as an outstanding lichen taxonomist, he was awarded an Acharius Medal in 1992 for his lifetime contributions to lichenology.
+Known as an outstanding taxonomist, he was awarded an Acharius Medal in 1992 for his lifetime contributions to lichenology.
 Two genera and twenty-four species have been named in honour of Vězda.